Njordy/hou_packager/README.md

 This [Houdini Package](http://www.sidefx.com/docs/houdini/ref/plugins.html) system is basically just a JSON file wilth a few variables. hou_packager helps you to skip the manial job of creating a file, and writing a path to an HDA folder by yourself.
 You can just drop beforementioned foler into th dropzone of the application and it's done.
 The folder *must* obey the houdini structure: `[folder name]/[otls]/*` or it won't work.

+## Download

+If you ain't a big on compiling it yourself, or interpreting via pythinw... well, take it from [here](https://yadi.sk/d/635a92r-bAxWbg), buddy.
+If you are a linux user, you have compiled it by now :)